ibm-cloud-docs/hpc-ibm-spectrumlsf/custom-image.md

     The {{site.data.keyword.spectrum_full}} deployment requests the `cluster_id` and IBM customer number deployment input values, as they are necessary to validate the {{site.data.keyword.spectrum_full}} deployment from the newly created custom image.
     {: tip}

 4. The custom image builder also requires the `private_catalog_id` where the new image is added, published, and then shared with other necessary accounts.
-If you do not provide a catalog ID, then the automation creates and validates the image, without publishing it.
+  (Optional): If you do not provide a catalog ID, then the automation creates and validates the image, without publishing it.

 ### Running the custom image builder
 {: #custom-image-builder-running}